Bachata Embassy

 2. Keep it short and sweet, no longer than 3 minutes.

-4. Clearly communicate with the dance instructor regarding what they both wish to accomplish from these wedding dance lessons.
+4. Communicate with the dance instructor regarding what they both wish to accomplish via this dance instruction.

-5. He should take private wedding dance lessons until he is able to grasp the basics of leading his partner.
+5. He should take private lessons and not group lessons until he can grasp the basics of leading his partner.
 Many men are embarrassed to dance; they find it not very masculine.
 I also suggested they not dance together until he feels comfortable dancing.

 6. I also recommended making sure he had plenty of time to learn the choreography for their wedding dance.
 At least 6 months but a full year of dance lessons would be much better.
 This is very important as many men don’t want to look foolish in front of their girlfriend or fiance.
 Additionally, since she is a very good social dancer, she doesn’t need any dance lessons.